 The Company recognizes stock-based compensation expense based on the fair value of stock options granted to employees, officers and directors.
 The Company uses the Black-Scholes option pricing model as it is the most appropriate valuation method for its option grants.
 The Black-Scholes model requires inputs for risk-free interest rate, dividend yield, volatility and expected lives of the options.
-Since the Company has a limited history of stock activity, expected volatility for the period from April 1, 2009 through June 30, 2010 was based upon the weighted average historical volatility data of the Company's common stock and the historical volatility data from several guideline public biotechnology companies similar in size and value to the Company that also have stock compensation plans with similar terms.
+Since the Company has a limited history of stock activity, expected volatility for the period from April 1, 2009 through September 30, 2010 was based upon the weighted average historical volatility data of the Company's common stock and the historical volatility data from several guideline public biotechnology companies similar in size and value to the Company that also have stock compensation plans with similar terms.
 Prior to April 1, 2009, expected volatility was based solely on historical data from several guideline similar public biotechnology companies with similar stock compensation plans and terms.
+The Company will continue using its historical volatility and other similar public biotechnology companies with similar stock compensation plans and terms.
 The Company will continue using its historical volatility and other similar public entity volatility information until its historical volatility alone is relevant to measure expected volatility for future option grants.
 The Company estimates the forfeiture rate based on historical data.
-Based on an analysis of historical forfeitures, the Company has applied a forfeiture rate of 10% to all options that vest upon completion of the first year of service following the date of grant.
+Based on analysis of historical forfeitures, the Company has applied a forfeiture rate of 10% to all options that vest upon completion of the first year of service following the date of grant.
 The analysis is re-evaluated at least annually and the forfeiture rate is adjusted as necessary.
 The risk-free rate for periods within the expected life of the option is based on the U.S. Treasury yield curve in effect at the time of the grant.
 The expected lives for options granted represent the period of time that options granted are expected to be outstanding.
-The Company uses the simplified method for determining the expected lives of options.
+The Company uses the simplifi